oxngon/wai-runner/README.md

 - creates and runs a python script that:
   - starts the wai run command
   - monitors output for model loading information
-  - restarts if the "sdxl" model is detected
+  - restarts if the 'sdxl' model is detected
   - continues normally for other models

 ## quick start